‘Tired to the bone’: Hospitals overwhelmed with virus cases

 The health system reported having just 16 available ICU beds and about 250 team members in isolation or quarantine.
 It is trying to recruit hundreds more nurses.

-Cindy Samuelson, spokeswoman for the Kansas Hospital Association, said hospitals are converting spaces such as chapels and cafeterias for use by COVID-19 patients.
+In Idaho, doctors warned that hospitals have almost reached the point where they need to ration care, unable to treat everyone because there aren’t enough beds or staffers to go around.

+“Never in my career did I think we would even contemplate the idea of rationing care in the United States of America,” said Dr. Jim Souza, chief medical officer for St. Luke’s Health System.

 In Reno, Nevada, Renown Regional Medical Center began moving some coronavirus patients into its parking garage.

+Video of the converted garage before it opened to patients showed rows and rows of beds separated by moveable white screens set up on one level of the stark, cavernous garage, each section designated by letters and each bed space marked by a number on the ground.
+The floor has enough space to treat about 700 people.

+In Kansas, hospitals are converting spaces such as chapels and cafeterias for use by COVID-19 patients, said Cindy Samuelson, spokeswoman for the Kansas Hospital Association.

-In Topeka, Kansas, Stormont Vail Health devoted an entire hospital floor to COVID-19 patients as their numbers swelled, hitting 90 on Wednesday.
+Stormont Vail Health in Topeka, Kansas, devoted an entire hospital floor to COVID-19 patients as their numbers swelled, hitting 90 on Wednesday.
 The hospital also converted two surgery waiting rooms for use by non-infected patients, spokesman Matt Lara said.

 Kansas health chief Dr. Lee Norman said a system that he likened to air traffic control for coronavirus patients is being put in place so nurses from rural hospitals can make a single call to find a larger hospital that can take their sickest patients.

-In some cases, nurses and doctors have been spending up to eight hours looking for a large hospital with an opening.
+In some cases, nurses and doctors in Kansas have been spending up to eight hours looking for a large hospital with an opening.

-Maryland health officials similarly set up a centralized clearinghouse with information on available ICU beds to that hospitals need only make single phone call.
+Maryland health officials similarly set up a centralized clearinghouse with information on available ICU beds so that hospitals need only make a single phone call.
 State authorities also issued an emergency order prohibiting most hospital visitors until further notice.

 Weber reported from Austin, Texas, Rankin from Richmond, Va.
-Associated Press writers John Hanna in Topeka, Kansas; Brian Witte in Annapolis, Maryland; and Terry Wallace in Austin, Texas, also contributed.
+Associated Press writers John Hanna in Topeka, Kansas; Brian Witte in Annapolis, Maryland; and Terry Wallace in Dallas also contributed.